mileweb/docs-content-cdn/docs/portal/accessing-portal/navigating-ui.md

 The [Properties page](</docs/portal/properties/managing-properties.md>) allows you to create and manage the properties accelerated by CDN360.

-## CNAMEs
+## Traffic Control

-The [CNAMEs page](</docs/portal/cnames/managing-cnames.md>) allows you to create and manage the Canonical Name Record (CNAME) to which you will map your hostnames.
-You must create a CNAME record before CDN360 can serve as a reverse proxy and start routing client traffic through the CDN servers.
+The [Traffic Control page](</docs/portal/traffic-control/overview.md>) allows you to create and manage the edge hostnames to which you will map your service hostnames.
+You must create a CNAME record with your DNS service to start routing client traffic to the CDN360 servers.

 ## Certificates